dnschneid/crouton/README.md

 ### A backup a day keeps the price-gouging data restoration services away
-  1. `sudo edit-chroot -b chrootname` backs up your chroot to a timestamped tarball to the current directory.
+  1. `sudo edit-chroot -b chrootname` backs up your chroot to a timestamped tarball in the current directory.
 Chroots are named either via the `-n` parameter when created or by the release name if -n was not specified.
   2. `sudo edit-chroot -r chrootname` restores the chroot from the most recent timestamped tarball.
 You can explicitly specify the tarball with `-f`